SevincOzturk/sevincozturk.github.io/index.md

 <div style="max-width: 500px; text-align: justify;"> <p> Welcome! </p>
   <p> I am a visiting fellow at the University of Glasgow and an Assistant Professor of Political Science and International Relations at Çukurova University.</p>

 <p>My research mainly focuses on authoritarian politics, political behavior and attitudes of minorities, and Turkish politics.
 I conduct experiments and observational analysis.
-My work has been published in <em>Conflict Management and Peace Science</em>, and <em>Southeast European and Black Sea Studies</em>.</p>
+My work has been published in <em>Political Behavior</em> <em>Conflict Management and Peace Science</em>, and <em>Southeast European and Black Sea Studies</em>.</p>

 <p>I received my PhD in Political Science from Rutgers University.
 I also hold an M.A. in Political Science from Rutgers University and in International Relations from the Turkish War Academia, and a B.A. in International Relations from Ege University.
   </p>